Portal 2: Plot

-Single-player campaign
+Single-player

-In the Aperture Science facility, player-character Chell wakes in a stasis chamber resembling a motel room.
+In the Aperture Science Enrichment Center, player-character Chell wakes in a stasis chamber resembling a motel room.
 The complex has become dilapidated after what appears to be millennia of decay.
 Wheatley (Stephen Merchant), a personality core, guides her through old test chambers from the first game in an attempt to escape the facility after its reserve power is depleted.
-They accidentally reactivate the dormant GLaDOS (Ellen McLain) while attempting to restore power to the escape pods; she separates Chell from Wheatley and begins rebuilding the laboratory.
+They accidentally reactivate the dormant GLaDOS (Ellen McLain) while attempting to restore power to the escape pods; she separates Chell from Wheatley and begins rebuilding the facility.

 GLaDOS subjects Chell to new tests until Wheatley helps her escape again.
 They sabotage Aperture's production of turrets and neurotoxin to prevent GLaDOS from killing them, then confront GLaDOS and perform a core transfer; replacing her with Wheatley as the laboratory's controller.
 Wheatley, immediately driven mad with power, installs GLaDOS on a potato battery.
 GLaDOS tells Chell that Wheatley was designed as an "intelligence dampening sphere" to deliberately produce illogical thoughts and hamper her own intelligence.
-Infuriated, Wheatley inadvertently destroys the lift to the surface with Chell and GLaDOS inside, causing them to fall to the laboratories' abandoned lowest levels.
+Infuriated, Wheatley inadvertently destroys the lift to the surface with Chell and GLaDOS inside, causing them to fall to the facility's abandoned lowest levels.

-Chell retrieves the potato battery and they form a reluctant partnership to stop Wheatley before his incompetence destroys the facility.
-Ascending through laboratories built in the 20th century, they discover audio recordings by Aperture Science founder Cave Johnson (J. K. Simmons).
-The recordings reveal how Aperture slowly lost money and prestige throughout the decades, as its pool of test subjects was altered from "astronauts, war heroes, and Olympians" in the 50's, to homeless people in the 70's, and Aperture's own employees in the 80's.
-In 1981, Johnson became mortally ill from moon dust used to manufacture portal-conductive surfaces.
+Chell retrieves GLaDOS in potato battery form and the two develop a reluctant partnership in order to stop Wheatley before his incompetence destroys the facility.
+Ascending through laboratories built in the 20th century, they discover audio recordings by eccentric Aperture Science founder Cave Johnson (J. K. Simmons).
+The recordings reveal how Aperture slowly lost money and prestige throughout the decades, as its pool of test subjects was altered from "astronauts, war heroes, and Olympians" in the 1950s, to homeless people in the 1970s, and Aperture's own employees in the 1980s.
+In 1981, Johnson became mortally ill after ingesting Moon dust used to manufacture portal-conductive surfaces.
 His last request was for the mind of his assistant Caroline (McLain) to be transferred—by force, if necessary—to an advanced computer designed to store a human consciousness, which he had previously commissioned to save himself, creating GLaDOS.
 GLaDOS is troubled by the discovery that she is Caroline.